verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 .. figure:: tseng_blk1.png

-    Input/output nets of block ``n_n3199``
+    Input (blue)/output (red) nets of block ``n_n3199`` (highlighted green).

 .. note::
     If you do not provide :option:`--analysis <vpr --analysis>`, VPR will re-implement the circuit from scratch.
     If you also specify :option:`--disp <vpr --disp>` ``on``, you can see how VPR modifies the implementation as it runs.
     By default ``--disp on`` it stops at key stages to allow you to view and explore the implementation.
-    You will need to press the ``Proceed`` button to allow VPR to continue to the next stage.
+    You will need to press the ``Proceed`` button in the GUI to allow VPR to continue to the next stage.

 Running the VTR Flow
 ====================
 In the previous section we have implement a pre-synthesized circuit onto a pre-existing FPGA architecture using VPR, and visualized the result.
 We now turn to how we can implement *our own circuit* on a pre-existing FPGA architecture.

-To do this we begin by describing a circuit using the Verilog Hardware Description Language (HDL), which will allow us to quickly and consisely define our circuit's behaviour.
+To do this we begin by describing a circuit behaviourly using the Verilog Hardware Description Language (HDL).
+This allows us to quickly and consisely define the circuit's behaviour.
-We will then use the VTR Flow to synthesize it into a circuit, and implement it onto an FPGA.
+We will then use the VTR Flow to synthesize the behavioural Verilog description it into a circuit netlist, and implement it onto an FPGA.

 Example Circuit
 ---------------